Indian Institute of Space Science and Technology: History

 Envisioned to fulfill the requirements of scientists and engineers in the Indian Space Program, by offering undergraduate and postgraduate education and research programmes in space science and technology, the institute started functioning from the Vikram Sarabhai Space Centre (VSSC) campus, Thiruvananthapuram, on 14 September 2007 with an initial investment of ₹270 crore and annual recurring cost of ₹40 crore by the Department of Space.
-It is the only institute of its kind in India, which offers a BTech degree in Space Technology, and subjects exclusive to the arena of space science and technology.
-B. N. Suresh, former director of Vikram Sarabhai Space Centre, is the founding director of the institute.
+It is the only institute of its kind in India, which offers a BTech degree in space technology, and subjects exclusive to the arena of space science and technology.
+B. N. Suresh, former director of the VSSC, is the founding director of the institute.

 On 14 July 2008, the Union Human Resource Development Ministry, on the advice of the University Grants Commission (UGC), conferred deemed university status, under a new category, to the institute for a period of five years.
+Upon request by Thiruvananthapuram MP Shashi Tharoor, the Union Government expressed its willingness to grant IIST the title of "Institution of National Importance" on 1st September 2025.

 Campus

-At its inception, the institute started functioning at the ATF Campus, under Vikram Sarabhai Space Centre, Thiruvananthapuram (Trivandrum), Kerala.
+At its inception, the institute started functioning at the ATF Campus, under the VSSC, Thiruvananthapuram (Trivandrum), Kerala.
 Modern environmentally friendly buildings of unique architecture merge well with the thickly wooded campus of 100 acres situated on the foothills of Sahyadri.

-A state-of-the-art residential campus built near Liquid Propulsion Systems Centre in Valiamala, Nedumangad, Thiruvananthapuram was inaugurated by Dr. Manmohan Singh, the then Prime Minister of India on 25 August 2009.
+A state-of-the-art residential campus built near the Liquid Propulsion Systems Centre in Valiamala, Nedumangad, Thiruvananthapuram was inaugurated by Manmohan Singh, the then Prime Minister of India, on 25 August 2009.
 The institute started functioning in its new campus from 15 August 2010.
 The campus has an extension in the picturesque Ponmudi Hills, Thiruvananthapuram, for an observatory.